xpack/web-jekyll/pages/install.md

 {% capture version_manager %}
 ## `nvm` install (node version manager)

-For a greater flexibility, it is recommended to use a version manager, which not only simplifies the intall procedure, but also allows to install multiple versions of Node.js in parallel.
+Node.js can be installed manually, but for a greater flexibility, on POSIX platforms it is possible to automate this process by using nvm, which not only simplifies the install procedure, but also allows advanced users to install multiple versions of Node.js in parallel.
 For details, see the
 [Using a Version Manager to install Node.js and npm](https://docs.npmjs.com/getting-started/installing-node#using-a-version-manager-to-install-nodejs-and-npm) page.